-Metropolitan currently has two typesone type of interest rate swaps.
-Under the first type, Metropolitan receives payments that are calculated by reference to a floating interest rate and makes payments that are calculated by reference to a fixed interest rate.
-These swaps are swap, referred to in the table below as "Fixed Payor Swaps."
-Under the secondthis type of swap, referred to in the table below as "Basis Swaps," Metropolitan receives payments that are calculated by reference to a percentage of the taxable index, LIBOR.
-In return, Metropolitanfloating interest rate and makes payments that are calculated based on either SIFMA or the taxable short term index, one month LIBOR. by reference to a fixed interest rate.
+Metropolitan currently has one type of interest rate swap, referred to in the table below as "Fixed Payor Swaps."
+Under this type of swap, Metropolitan receives payments that are calculated by reference to a floating interest rate and makes payments that are calculated by reference to a fixed interest rate.